 Images from other series:

 The stereoscope was part of the same acquisition and is a compact and simple model for viewing 45x107 glass slides.
 It has some minor scratches on the wood but the lenses and focussing mechanism are in excellent condition.
 The device doesn't contain a label from the manufacturer.
-On the web I've seen an identical model with the Unis France label, so I assume it's made by Mattey from Paris.
+I have an identical model with the Unis France label, so I assume it's made by Mattey from Paris.